tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Setting-a-Storage-Analytics-Data-Retention-Policy.md

 ---
 title: Setting a Storage Analytics data retention policy (REST API) - Azure Storage
 description: By default, Storage Analytics will not delete any logging or metrics data.
-Blobs and table entities will continue to be written until the shared 20 TB limit is reached.
-Once the 20 TB limit is reached, Storage Analytics will stop writing new data and will not resume until free space is available.
-This 20 TB limit is independent of the total limit for your storage account.
+Blobs and table entities will continue to be written until the shared 20 TiB limit is reached.
+Once the 20 TiB limit is reached, Storage Analytics will stop writing new data and will not resume until free space is available.
+This 20 TiB limit is independent of the total limit for your storage account.
 author: pemari-msft

 ms.date: 09/30/2019